ssubhrojyoti/ssubhrojyoti-/README.md

 - :man_technologist: Currently working in the account receivable's automation space :wink:
 - :open_hands: Open to collaborations on projects involving DS,ML,DL.
-- Looking to collaborate with people to work on DL Research Papers.
+- Looking to collaborate with determined individuals to work on DL Research Papers in the field of Computer Vision.

 <br />